Customizing the GraphQL Schema

 createTypes(typeDefs)

-we cannot directly target a Frontmatter
+}Note that with createTypes we cannot directly target a Frontmatter type

-without also specifying that this is the type of the frontmatter
+without also specifying that this is the type of the frontmatter field on the

-type, The following would fail because Gatsby would have no way
+MarkdownRemark type, The following would fail because Gatsby would have no way

-of knowing which field the Frontmatter
+of knowing which field the Frontmatter type should be applied to:

 exports.sourceNodes = ({ actions }) => {